 So, why are diverse shows the first to get axed?
 Because it’s easier.
 Easier than changing a whole culture.
 Easier than taking a chance.
 Just, easier.

-That’s why it’s our job to be loud, to stop watching TV when we don’t enjoy it, to stop throwing our money into conventions and/or merchandise if the shows being put on the screen are not to our liking, to hold networks accountable.
+That’s why it’s our job to be loud, to stop watching TV when we don’t enjoy it, to stop throwing our money into conventions and/or merchandise if the shows being put on the screen are not to our liking, and to hold networks accountable.
 We might not get all of our favorites back, it might take a while, and we might feel like we’re shouting into the void, but it’s either that or staying quiet and just letting things happen.

 And that’s never the solution.
 It’s always just part of the problem.